-I’d seen some references to the secluded “Olympic Pool” on Upper Kangaroo Creek as the “best wild swimming spot in the Royal National Park” (Illawarra Mercury).
-I’ve also been meaning to do the Waterfall to Heathcote bushwalk again, so I figured I’d make the small detour to see how amazing this secret pool really is… Fearing terrible long weekend traffic, we’re taking the train.
-The Uloola trackhead is very conveniently right by Waterfall station, and we’re on the track two minutes after alighting from the train…
+The Waterfall to Engadine bushwalk is a variation on the more popular Waterfall to Heathcote walk, with a detour to a secret swimming hole.
+I’d seen some references to the secluded “Olympic Pool” on Upper Kangaroo Creek as the “best wild swimming spot in the Royal National Park” (Illawarra Mercury), and was keen to find this swimming hole.
+Fearing terrible long weekend traffic, we’re taking the train.
+The Uloola trackhead is very conveniently right by Waterfall station, and we’re on the track two minutes after alighting from the train.

 Near the start of the Uloola Track there’s a small memorial dedicated to firefighters who have lost their lives.
 I discover later it commemorates members of the Sutherland Shire Volunteer Bushire Organisation who were killed on the 3rd November 1980, when an out of control bushfire suddenly changed direction and trapped them in their truck.

 Despite it being a warm day, it’s easy walking on the wide Uloola Track, which is fairly shaded and descends slightly.